juspay/hyperswitch-docs/features/e-commerce-platform-plugins/saleor-app/setup.md

 9. `returnUrl`: [Optional String] The URL to which you want the user to be redirected after the completion of the payment operation (Mandatory Field for Payment Links),
 10. `allowedPaymentMethodTypes`: [Option array of string] Use this parameter to restrict the Payment Method Types to show for a given PaymentIntent.
 11. `manualRetryAllowed`: [Optional Boolean] If true the payment can be retried with same or different payment method which means the confirm call can be made again.
-12. `gatewayReferenceId`: [Optional String] This refers to the gateway that you configured in your hypercheckout dashboard for making payments.
+12. `gatewayReferenceId`: [Optional String] This is used for Indian payments.
+The id refers to the payment gateway reference id which you configured in hypercheckout dashboard.
+Sending this id will route the transaction via selected gateway.

 Response of transaction initialize